pparitosh/2020ht66529/README.md

   - Handle possible failures while executing pipeline - Completed
   - Create one additional branch and handle pull requests - Completed
   - Make some changes in the source code and integrate - Completed
-  - Create Staging & Production Environment - Pending - Almost Completed
+  - Create Staging & Production Environment - Pending - Completed
-  - Deploy changes to Staging Environment - Pending - Almost Completed
+  - Deploy changes to Staging Environment - Pending - Completed
-  - Deploy changes to Production Environment - Pending - Almost Completed
+  - Deploy changes to Production Environment - Pending - Completed
   - List the importance and benefits of CI\CD - Pending

 Bonus Point: Usage of plugins such as AWS or Azure for above tasks is advised